Find out the general rules for the Point of Sale Retail Scheme, how the scheme works, records you must keep and how to work out your VAT.

 Your output tax figure is used to complete box 1 of your VAT Return (form VAT100).
 If you’re using more than one scheme you must add together the output tax calculated by each scheme as well as any other amounts of output tax due and put the total in box 1.

-To help you fill in your VAT Return see VAT Notice 700/12: how to fill in and submit your VAT Return.
+To help you fill in and submit your VAT Return read Notice 700/12.

 5. DGT checklist